Got a lot of fudge on your hands? My complete step by step guide will walk you through the best way to freeze and thaw it!

 Tip: Label and date the bag.
 Trust me!
 Especially if you’re freezing multiple types of fudge, they all look the same once wrapped up like a mummy and frozen!

-4. Place in the freezer.
+4. Place Fudge in Freezer

 Place the fudge in the freezer.
 Do not store anything on top of the fudge while it fully freezes.
 It takes 6-12 hours for the fudge to fully freeze.
 Once it’s fully frozen, you can place other things on top of it.